cjlaflamme1/MyCovidTracker/README.md

 ## Group Project 1

-Create an interactive web app utilizeing 2 API's, an unfamiliar CSS framework, and a polished UI that's free of alerts, confirms, and prompts.
+Create an interactive web app utilizing 2 API's, an unfamiliar CSS framework, and a polished UI that's free of alerts, confirms, and prompts.

 ## Technologies Used